-Short Title: Modernization of the State ABC System.

-· · · · · · · · · · · · · · · · · · · Sponsors: Referred to: May 17, 2010 A BILL TO BE ENTITLED AN ACT TO MODERNIZE THE NORTH CAROLINA ALCOHOLIC BEVERAGE CONTROL SYSTEM, TO ENSURE THE INTEGRITY OF THE THREE TIER SYSTEM, REQUIRE MINIMUM STANDARDS AGE STANDARDS LAW ENFORCEME mbly of North Carolina enacts: ION 1.
+Short Title: M Iodernization of the State ABC System.
+(Public) Sponsors: Referred to: May 17, 2010 CONTROL S AND TO RE The General Ass SECT "§ 18B-101.
+De A BILL TO BE ENTITLED MODERNIZE THE NORTH CAROLINA ALCOHORYSTEM, TO ENSURE THE INTEGRITY OF THE THR QUIRE MINIMUM AGE STANDARDS FOR LAW ENF embly of North Carolina enacts: FION 1.
 G.S.
-18B-101 reads as rewritten: "§ 18B-101.
-Defi As used in this s Chapter, unless the context requires otherwise: (6f) "Finance officer" means the local board employee, other than a general (OI) manager, that is responsible for keeping the accounts of the local board, receiving and depositing receipts, disbursing funds, and any other duties assigned by the local board or Commission.
-(7) "Fortified wine" means any wine, of more than sixteen percent (16%) and no more than twenty-four percent (24%) alcohol by volume, made by fermentation from grapes, fruits, berries, rice, or honey; or by the addition of pure cane, beet, or dextrose sugar; or by the addition of pure brandy from the same type of grape, fruit, berry, rice, or honey that is contained in the base (74) wine and produced in accordance with the regulations of the United States.
-"General manager" means the local board ampleyee that is responsible for (7d) "General manager" means the local board employee that is responsible for the oversight of daily operations of the ABC system and any other duties assigned by the local board or Commission.
-The board may designate only one employee to be the general manager.
-(7a) (7g \ / of the following requirements: a.
-Is on the national register of historic places or located within a State historic district. b.
-Is a property designed to attract local, State, national, and international tourists located on a State Route (SR) and with a property line located within 1.5 miles of the intersection of a designated North Carolina scenic byway as defined in G.S.
+18B-101 reads as rewritten: finitions. its Chapter, unless the context requires otherwise: EE-TIER SYSTEM, (6f) "Finance officer" means the local board employee, of manager, that is responsible for keeping the accounts receiving and depositing receipts, disbursing funds, a of the local board, (7) assigned by the local board or Commission.
+"Fortified wine" means any wine, of more than sixteen p more than twenty-four percent (24%) alcohol by (7d) fermentation from grapes, fruits, berries, rice, or honey; pure cane, beet, or dextrose sugar; or by the addition of pasame type of grape, fruit, berry, rice, or honey that is common with the regulations of "General manager" means the local board employee the the oversight of daily operations of the ABC system a assigned by the local board or Commission.
+The board one employee to be the general manager. or by the addition of pure brandy from the contained in the base the United States. at is responsible for and any other duties (7a) (' hotel that meets all of the following requirements: a.
+Is on the national register of historic places or lo historic district. ocated within a State b.
+Is a property designed to attract local, S international tourists located on a State Rout property line located within 1.5 miles of th designated North Carolina scenic byway G.S.
 136-18(31). c.
-Is located within 15 miles of a national scenic highway.
+Is located within 15 miles of a national scenic his e (SR) and with a e intersection of a a defined in d.

-d.
 Is located in a county in which the on-premises sale of malt beverages or unfortified wine is authorized in two or more cities in the county.